 Can I make the taco shells ahead of time?

-Yes, shells can be baked up to 2 days in advance.
+Yes, shells can be baked up to 2 days in advance and stored in an airtight container.

 How do I keep the shells from getting soggy?

-Let the filling cool slightly before assembling and serve immediately.
+Let the filling cool slightly before assembling and serve immediately for the crispiest results.

 Can I use fresh apples instead of canned filling?